-A preliminary paper, analysing of the quality of narrative reports submitted under the new reporting framework, was presented at the last Advisory Group meeting in November 2014.
-The analysis covered all reports related to 2013 CERF grants, submitted by the cut-off date of 15 September 2014 and included a total of 45 reports.
-This updated version of the paper is based on the analysis covering all 83 reports for 2013 CERF grants, and reflects on lessons learned and benefits of the new reporting framework.
+This paper presents an analysis of the quality of narrative reports submitted by RC/HCs on the use of CERF funds in 2013 under the new reporting framework.
+The analysis covers reports submitted by the cut-off date of 15 September 2014 and includes a total of 45 reports.
+A complete analysis covering all reports for 2013 CERF grants will be prepared by the last quarter of 2014.
+As part of the analysis, this paper reflects on lessons learned and benefits of the new reporting framework.